nayoshi/DiscordBot/README.md

 ### ESLint without VSCode
 1. Go to the project's home directory, and run `node_modules/.bin/eslint <file>`.
 2. This will guide you to fixing your mistakes.
-3. If you are having trouble decoding your coding inconsistency checkout:
+3. If you are having trouble decoding your coding inconsistency check out:
     > https://requirejs.org/docs/commonjs.html

     > https://flaviocopes.com/es6/